glucopilot/glucopilot/src/GlucoPilot.LibreLinkClient/README.md

 # GlucoPilot.LibreLinkClient
-The C# client libary for accessing LibreLink data.
+The C# client library for accessing LibreLink data.

 ## Usage
 Register the client with: